Virai Tertiary Instance Supervisors (Architectors)

 Rocky’s War Room has a short video on putting together the Tertiary Instance Supervisor.

-The tertiary supervisor instance is available in the launch Virai Army Deal and also as a model on its own.
-Mining Supervisors with accompanying miner xconstructods will be available soon.
+The tertiary supervisor instance is available in the launch Virai Army Deal and also as a model on its own, as well as a Mining Supervisors with accompanying miner constructors and a mining tool useful in battle: a fractal DBC!